coderefinery/manuals/breakout-rooms-helping.md

 - **Exercise leader asks someone to share the screen and go through the exercise.**
 - You can encourage the others to guide the one who is sharing the screen.
 Or let the person go on her/his own pace.
-    - I joke "The person who shares the screen has the easiest job, since the rest of us guide you."
+  - If no one dares at first, you can also start sharing your screen and let the room tell you what to write.
-        - This might go against the CodeRefinery's code of conduct.
-The wording and the joking might cause some people feel inferior.
-So, I recommend not to do so!
-Please others comment about what they think about this.
+  - That way they see how it can go and the barrier shrinks.
 - Try to alternate who is sharing the screen for each session.
-- When someone has an issue, of course you switch screen share to them and maybe even continue from there
+- When someone has an issue, it is a good idea to switch screen share to them and maybe even continue from there

 Strategy 2: